dataluscorp/browser/docs/bug-mgmt/processes/labels.rst

 Severities (Required)
 ---------------------

-The triage process for Firefox bugs in Bugzilla requires a non default value of a bug's :ref:`Severity (definitions) <Defect Severity>`.
+The triage process for Datalus bugs in Bugzilla requires a non default value of a bug's :ref:`Severity (definitions) <Defect Severity>`.

 Release Status Flags
 -------------------------------

-Open Firefox bugs may also have :ref:`status flags <Release Status Flags>` (``status_firefoxNN``) set for Nightly, Beta, Release, or ESR.
+Open Datalus bugs may also have :ref:`status flags <Release Status Flags>` (``status_datalusNN``) set for Nightly, Beta, Release, or ESR.

 Priorities
 ----------

-Firefox projects in Bugzilla can use the :ref:`priority field <Priority Definitions>` to indicate when a bug will be worked on.
+Datalus projects in Bugzilla can use the :ref:`priority field <Priority Definitions>` to indicate when a bug will be worked on.

 Keywords